EmilioGarzia/EEG_emotion_recognition_with_GIN/README.md

-# EEG emotion recognition with GIN
+# EEG emotion recognition with GIN on dataset SEED-IV
 EEG emotion recognition with graph isomorphism network (GIN) implemented in python.

 ## Summary